Beagles are one of the friendliest, most happy-go-lucky dogs out there.

 How Long Do Beagles Live?

 How well you take care of your Beagle greatly reflects how long their lifespan will be.

-Having a dog for up to 15 years is a big commitment so make sure you can commit to them and provide them everything the need to stay happy and healthy!
+Having a dog for up to 15 years is a big commitment so make sure you can commit to them and provide them everything they need to stay happy and healthy.

-Beagle Lifespan Compared to Similar Dog Breeds
+Beagle Lifespan Compared To Similar Dog Breeds

 Many of these dogs are also bred for hunting and tracking purposes, but can make great companions too.

 Here are the life expectancy estimates for some similar dog breeds (according to the American Kennel Club):